 Convoy Street in Kearny Mesa is home to an awesome selection of nearly 100 excellent Asian restaurants, which can easily claim the title for being the best of the best in America.
 This multitude different styles and tastes from different countries are clustered together in min malls along a wide 1.5 mile long thoroughfare (see map).

-The useful map below breaks down the hundred dining selections by category, so for example, if you’re looking for Korean BBQ, there are 11 restaurants to choose from.
+Convoy Street map below breaks down the hundred plus dining selections by category.
+So, if you’re looking for Korean BBQ, there are 11 restaurants to choose from.
 These are easy to find by matching the number in the legend with the number on the map.

 Here is where hungry diners come to satisfy their craving for the best tasting Chinese, Japanese, Korean BBQ, Thai, Vietnamese and Taiwanese cuisine outside of the Orient.
 Hours of operation do vary, but generally speaking restaurants are open from 11 a.m.- 11 p.m. and all major credit cards are readily accepted.
 Plus, they do a rousing business with delivery services such as Grubhub.
 Yet, nothing compares to dining in one of these landmark restaurants to enjoy not only the food but the authentic Asian atmosphere.

 Attributing to Convoy Street’s immense popularity is the fact that Convoy Street’s Restaurant Row is freeway close.
 Thus, its easily accessible from Interstate 15, and the inland highways of 163, and Highway 52. and it’s only minutes north of Mission Valley’s Hotel Circle via Highway 8 or the coastal cities via Highway 52 and Balboa Avenue.